NMAI-lab/agent-black-box/README.md

 - RabbitMQ system for logging - Pub and Sub - connect to a port
   - Launch it as a service, don't need to mess with sockets
   - https://www.rabbitmq.com/
-- AS Competition papers - mention debuggability.
+- MAS Competition papers - mention debuggability.
 Who are they citing?